mendix/docs/content/refguide7/branch-line-manager-dialog.md

 ---

 ## 1 Introduction
-Use this dialog box to create and delete [branch lines](version-control) of an app that is stored on a version control server.
+Use this dialog box to create and delete [branch lines](version-control#branch-line) of an app that is stored on a version control server.

 A branch line allows independent development from other development lines.
 There are two main reasons for creating a branch line:
-* To do maintenance development on a version of your app that is running in production.
-You can keep on developing in the main line while you fix issues in the branch line.
+* To do maintenance development in the branch line on a version of your app that is running in production, while still keeping on developing in the main line
-* If you are starting the development of a very large feature that will take more than a day to develop.
-By doing this in a branch line you can commit the half-implemented feature (possibly even with errors) without disturbing other development in the main line.
+* To start deveoping a very large feature that will take more than a day to develop in the branch line, without disturbing other development in the main line

 ## 2 Location